Spotify Web Player (How to Use, Differences to Spotify Apps, Pros/Cons)

 How do you use the Spotify Web Player?

 Spotify web player is very simple to use.
-You just go to open.spotify.com, login, and click on a large “open web player” button in the middle of the screen.
-Once you’re in, you’ll see that all of the interfaces in the web player is almost identical to the app.
+You just go to open.spotify.com, login, and press the large “open web player” button in the middle of the screen.
+Once you’re in, you’ll see that all of the interfaces in the web player are almost identical to the app.

-Some of the things are just arranged on slightly different places on the screen, but you should have no problem using it if you’ve ever used a Spotify app.
+Some of the things are just arranged in slightly different places on the screen, but you should have no problem using it if you’ve ever used a Spotify app.

 Should You Use the Spotify Web Player or Desktop app?